zipang/BlueBird-Statamic/README.md

 # BlueBird by [Nick Snyder](fasterhorses.co)
 ## A Twitter plugin for Statamic CMS

-BlueBird is a Twitter plugin for the Statamic CMS.
+BlueBird is a Twitter API 1.1 plugin for the Statamic CMS.
 With BlueBird, you can pull down a predefined number of tweets from any user with publically available tweets.
 BlueBird automatically coverts hashtags, URLs, and mentions into their appropriate links.

+To get started, simply upload the folders to the appropriate directories.
+If you haven't registered for a Twitter API, you may [do so here](http://dev.twitter.com).
+After you obtain your Access Token, Access Token Secret, Consumer Key, and Consumer Secret, add them to "_config/add-ons/bluebird.yaml".
+That's it!

 ### Support, Feature Requests, and Donations